 Beginning with the iPhone 7, a trend of the audio jack removal in smartphones grew.
 With this design change, the need for USB dongles increases significantly.
 More and more audio gear manufacturers like iBasso and xDuoo started to design USB dongles which help consumers to solve the issue of headphone jack absences.

-Lotoo decided to join the force to provide alternatives to audiophiles when choosing a decent USB dongle – which improves the sonic performance from ordinary dongles provided by phone manufacturers.
+Lotoo decided to join the force to provide alternatives to audiophiles when choosing a decent portable DAC/Amp for mobile – which improves the sonic performance from ordinary dongles provided by phone manufacturers.
 How different is Lotoo’s first PAW S1 compared to major manufacturers who are already in the market for a long period?
 We will take a look in this article!